-Korea Employers Federation (KEF) was established on July 15, 1970, to bringing industrial peace and rational business management.
+The Korea Employers Federation (KEF) was established on July 15, 1970, to bring industrial peace and rational business management.

 The KEF has been continuously working hard to build harmonized industrial relations and economic development amidst rising industrial disputes in 1980s, the economic crisis in 1997, and the global financial crisis in 2007.

 However, Korea is facing significant labor issues nowadays such as ordinary wage, reduction of working hours, non-regular work, wage system improvement, and extending retirement age, the rigidity and the dual structure of the labor market which have negatively affected job creation.
 In this light, the KEF will strengthen its roles with a special focus on the followings.

 First, the KEF will restructure the labor market structure to be future-oriented.

 The KEF will work hard on improving inefficient wage system and enhancing labor market flexibility in the direction of invigorating the labor market.
 In particular, we will actively take part in tripartite discussions with sense of responsibility and also take the initiatives in improving labor laws, principles and practices for sustainable development of the economy and society.

 We will support Korean companies to actively respond to the rapid changes in the world economy and lay the foundation to improve national competitiveness.

 Second, the KEF will contribute to job creation through balanced development in manufacturing industry and service industry.